hustcer/nushell.github.io/.ebook-pub/commands/dfr_min.md

 # dfr min

-**version**: 0.85.0
+**version**: 0.90.2

 ## **usage**:

-Creates a min expression or aggregates columns to their min value
+Creates a min expression or aggregates columns to their min value.

 ## Signature